bernedoodle

 Coat:

-Moderate to high care.
-While the hybrid puppy's coat could be very similar to either parent breed, it will likely be a bit of both - wavy, but not curly; light-shedding; needing regular brushing and bathing (depending on outdoor activities in particular).
-Occasional trimming or stripping will be needed.
-It is rare to see a Bernedoodle with extremely straight or extremely curly hair.
+While the hybrid puppy's coat could be very similar to either parent breed, it will likely be a bit of both - wavy, but not curly; light-shedding; needing regular brushing and bathing.
+Grooming and trimming will be needed.
+Bernedoodles rarely have extremely straight or extremely curly hair.

 Shedding:

-Many of the first generation hybrid Bernedoodles will be low- to moderate-shedding, but this will vary among pups in the same litter.
+F1B Bernedoodles will be low- to moderate-shedding, but this will vary among pups in the same litter.
 Routine brushing will help.
-Be prepared to vacuum often.
+Be prepared to vacuum.

 Allergy Friendliness: